giantswarm/oka/README.md

 ## How It Works

 OKA operates by periodically fetching alerts from OpsGenie.
 When a new, unacknowledged alert is found, OKA initiates a new session to process it.
 During the session, OKA uses an LLM to analyze the alert and determine the best course of action.

-This may involve retrieving a runbook, executing a command, or interacting with other tools via MCP servers.
+**Intelligent Tool Discovery with Muster:**
+1. **Dynamic Tool Loading**: Instead of loading all tools upfront, OKA uses Muster's meta-tools (`list_tools`, `filter_tools`, `call_tool`) for intelligent discovery
+2. **Context Optimization**: Tools are discovered and loaded only when needed, reducing AI token costs
+3. **Flexible Workflows**: The AI can discover Kubernetes, monitoring, and other tools dynamically based on the alert context
+4. **Efficient Investigation**: Use `filter_tools(pattern="kubernetes")` to find relevant tools, then `call_tool` to execute them

+**Session Flow:**
+- **Alert Analysis**: LLM examines the alert data
+- **Tool Discovery**: Uses `filter_tools` to find relevant investigation tools
+- **Investigation**: Executes tools via `call_tool` to gather information
+- **Resolution**: Takes action if confident, or escalates with detailed findings
+- **Reporting**: Provides structured summary via Slack

 Each session is logged to a file in the `sessions` directory, allowing you to review the entire interaction between OKA and the LLM.